-inputs and increased decomposition rates of soil organic matter following land management practices (Freibauer et al., 2004).
+The low C and nutrient concentrations in sediments from agricultural soils are associated with soils much lower in nutrients and organic matter compared to nutrient-rich forest soils.
+The native forest vegetation was converted to smallholder farms during the last few decades (Brandt et al., 2018), conversion that leads to reduced organic inputs and increased decomposition rates of soil organic matter following land management practices (Freibauer et al., 2004).
 Globally, an average decrease in soil TC of around 30 % was found for soils after conversion of forests to croplands (Don et al., 2011; Murty et al., 2002), while a study of a converted native forest in the highlands of western Kenya showed a decrease by 30-40 % within the first 39 years after conversion (Nyberg et al., 2012).
 Similarly, a decline in soil organic carbon and nutrients was observed following conversion to agricultural cultivation in the same catchments of the Mau Forest Complex which was converted during the last four to five decades (Arias-Navarro et al., 2017; Owuor et al., 2018; Wanyama et al., 2018).
-The highest TC and TN concentrations (81.1±24.2 g kg and 4.9±2.3 g kg respectively) were measured in the surface soil (0-0.05 m) of the natural forest catchment (81.1±24.2 g C kg-1 and 4.9±2.3 g N kg-1, respectively), compared to lowest concentrations on smallholder croplands (56.9±11.1 g C kg-1 and 2.1±1.2 g N kg-1, respectively) (Owuor et al., 2018).
+The highest TC and TN concentrations were measured in the surface soil (0-0.05 m) of the natural forest catchment (81.1±24.2 g C kg-1 and 4.9±2.3 g N kg-1, respectively), compared to lowest concentrations on smallholder croplands (56.9±11.1 g C kg-1 and 2.1±1.2 g N kg-1, respectively) (Owuor et al., 2018).
 Chiti et al. (2018) found a significant decline in soil organic carbon as a consequence of forest degradation in the same tropical montane forest.
-In their study, the organic horizon, the litter layer, had the highest TC concentration under primary forest (412.3±23.2 g C kg-1) compared to a degraded forest $(408.2\pm21.3 \text{ g} \text{ C} \text{ kg}^{-1})$ and to cypress $(398.6\pm19.6 \text{ g} \text{ C} \text{ kg}^{-1})$ and tea plantations $(381.7\pm17.6 \text{ g} \text{ C} \text{ kg}^{-1})$ that replaced the forest.
+In their study, the organic horizon, the litter layer, had the highest TC concentration under primary forest (412.3±23.2 g C kg-1) compared to a degraded forest (408.2±21.3 g C kg-1) and to cypress (398.6±19.6 g C kg-1) and tea plantations (381.7±17.6 g C kg-1) that replaced the forest.
 With the reduction in the organic horizon a decline in soil TC was found in the uppermost mineral soil layer (<0.05 m) (Chiti et al., 2018).
-The suspended sediment is of mineral origin in the agricultural eatchments and of organic origin in the natural forest eatchment, which is reflected in the differences in organic matter and the C concentrations in suspended sediment (Table 4).